OctopusDeploy/blog/blog/2021-12/aws-cf-rds/index.md

 ## Conclusion

 RDS provides a managed, scalable, and highly available database platform supporting a number of popular database providers.
-This post built on the [previous post](https://octopus.com/blog/aws-vpc-private) describing VPCs with private subnets to deploy a serverless Aurora RDS instance with security groups ready to be attached to any additional resources that required database access.
+This post built on the [previous post](https://octopus.com/blog/aws-vpc-private) describing VPCs with private subnets, and demonstrated the resources required to deploy a serverless Aurora RDS instance with security groups ready to be attached to any additional resources that required database access.